thredded/db_text_search/README.md

 Different relational databases treat text search very differently.
 DbTextSearch provides a unified interface on top of ActiveRecord for SQLite, MySQL, and PostgreSQL to do:

-* Case-insensitive string-in-set querying, and CI index creation.
+* Case-insensitive string-in-set querying, and case-insensitive index creation.
 * Basic full-text search for a list of terms, and FTS index creation.

 ## Installation